How three major news organizations all got a story about Rudy Giuliani wrong

 “We weren’t rigorous enough,” conceded Times editor Dean Baquet in an interview Monday.

-Baquet said the Times reporters scrambled to match what appeared to be a major Giuliani scoop from The Washington Post’s after it was published on Thursday.
+Baquet said the Times reporters scrambled to match what appeared to be a major Giuliani scoop by The Post after it was published Thursday.
 “I think we all tend to drop our guard when we get beat and are trying to catch up,” he said.
 “We need to grill sources more to make sure we understand exactly what they’re confirming.
 We’ve all discussed it, corrected it, and we need to do better.
 Dealing with anonymous sources in law enforcement and intelligence is always hard.”

 Meanwhile, the reporters on the story had attempted to reach Giuliani for comment before they published, but the lawyer did not respond — apparently because his phone and other electronic devices had been confiscated during the FBI raid.
-His attorney, Robert Costello, also did not respond to multiple requests for comment by Post reporters on Thursday
+His attorney, Robert Costello, also did not respond to multiple requests for comment by Post reporters Thursday.

-The Times attached a correction to its story on Saturday reading, “An earlier version of this article misstated whether Rudolph W. Giuliani received a formal warning from the F.B.I. about Russian disinformation.
+The Times attached a correction to its story on Saturday reading: “An earlier version of this article misstated whether Rudolph W. Giuliani received a formal warning from the F.B.I. about Russian disinformation.
 Mr. Giuliani did not receive such a so-called defensive briefing.”

 The Post’s correction also addressed another mistaken aspect of its story — the role of One America News, a conservative cable TV channel.
 The Post initially said OAN had been warned by the FBI as well; in fact, it hadn’t been.
 The correction noted that its story had been updated to remove the assertion.

-Post interim executive editor Cameron Barr declined comment.
+Post interim executive editor Cameron Barr declined to comment.
 He referred to a company statement that said “it is now believed the bureau did not” brief Giuliani and OAN about Russian disinformation efforts.

-NBC News offered no comment after being contacted on Monday.
+NBC News offered no comment after being contacted Monday.

 CNN also picked up on the inaccurate Post story, repeating its inaccurate claim during a segment Friday.
 But a network spokeswoman, Lauren Pratapas, indicated that the network didn’t intend to issue a correction about the segment.
 She instead pointed to a CNN.com news story about The Post’s correction.